 Screen Objective This screen allows the user to configure the HTTP related information.
-NOTE: The changes ges in the screen are effective only after saving the configuration using System > Save and Restore > Save > Save Configuration screen.
-Navigation System > HTTP > HTTP Settings
+NOTE: The changes he changes in the screen are effective only after saving the configuration using System > Save and System > Save and Restore > Save > Save Configuration screen.
+Navigation system > HTTP > HTTP Settings